Stock market today: Wall Street drifts after the first of two big updates on inflation this week

 With the U.S. government racking up big deficits, which requires more borrowing, and buyers in shorter supply, the pressure has been mostly upward on Treasury yields.

-Strategists at Bank of America say it’s hard to forecast where the 10-year yield will go, but they can’t rule out a climb to or above 5%.
+Strategists at Bank of America say it’s hard to forecast where the 10-year yield will go, but they can’t rule out a climb above 5%.

 They see U.S. rates stopping their climb following clearer signs that high rates are becoming “sufficiently restrictive” to the economy.
 That could show itself through a moderating U.S. economy, struggles for stocks and other risky investments and a shift in commentary by Fed officials.